codepossible/AzFunctions-AASOperations/docs/AppDesign.md

 - Partition Name (some operations)
 - Source Query (some operations)

-Based on the these parameters, the Azure function is able to make calls to the appropriate database hosting the tabular model.
-These are blocking HTTP calls and can last between 30 seconds to several minutes (upto 2-3 minutes) depending on the size of the data to be processed.
-Successful completion return HTTP 200 response to the user with informational message.
-Errors are propogate using HTTP 500 error response with exception information.
+Based on these parameters, the Azure function can make calls to the appropriate database hosting the tabular model.
+These are blocking HTTP calls and can last between 30 seconds to several minutes (up to 2-3 minutes) depending on the size of the data to be processed.
+Successful completion returns HTTP 200 response to the user with informational message.
+Errors are propagated using HTTP 500 error response with exception information.

 **IMPORTANT**: While hosting the Function App in Azure, the synchronous operations built using HTTP trigger are also subject to by 230 seconds (little less than 4 minutes) idle connection timeout on Azure Load Balancer.
 This is a hard limit and is not user configurable.
-Even though the operation continues to run in the background and will complete successfully, the client will receive a HTTP 500 error indicating a time our from the load balancer at end of timeout limit.
+Even though the operation continues to run in the background and will complete successfully, the client will receive a HTTP 500 error indicating a timeout from the load balancer at end of timeout limit.

-Given that limitation, while calling the synchornous operations ensure they do not  last more than 230 seconds.
-The operation that fit into this category would be creating new paritions, merging paritions or processing smaller tables (dimension) and partitions.
+Given that limitation, while calling the synchronous operations ensure they do not last more than 230 seconds.
+The operation that fit into this category would be creating new partitions, merging partitions or processing smaller tables (dimension) and partitions.

 #### Application Flow - Asynchronous Mode

-In order to avoid the time out error, we support asynchornous way to invoking some of the operations.
+In order to avoid the time out error, we support asynchronous way to invoking some of the operations.

-The general pattern of invoking the operation is fairly standard.
+The general pattern of invoking the operation is common.
 Call an endpoint to queue the request and receive a tracking information.
-Using the tracking information, query on the progress of the background operation using another endpoint on intervals,(Recommended interval: 30 - 60 seconds), till the status indicates a successful or unsuccessful completion.
+Using the tracking information, query on the progress of the background operation using another endpoint on intervals, (Recommended interval: 30 - 60 seconds), till the status indicates a successful or unsuccessful completion.

 ![alt text][asyncdesign]

-To support the asynchronous functionilty there are two new Azure function introduced for each kind of processing request.
+To support the asynchronous functionality there are two new Azure function introduced for each kind of processing request.
 Taking the example of processing a table asynchronously.
 We have the following Azure Functions classes:

 *ProcessTabularModelProcessTableAsync*: Exposes a HTTP endpoint to accept request to process the table in the specified database.
 This request is placed in a table processing request queue and returns the tracking information to the client.
 The tracking information is returned using HTTP 202 (Accepted) status code.